JuoTungChen/Autonomous_cube_retrieval/README.md

 # Autonomous Cube Retrieval

 ## Description
 This project addresses the challenge of autonomously navigating a robotic arm, specifically a UR5 manipulator, to pick up a cube in an environment where the initial positions of the robot's base frame, the RealSense camera, and the cube are unknown.
-The objective is to develop an integrated solution that combines computer vision techniques, registration, and robotic control strategies to achieve precise and reliable manipulation.
+The objective is to develop an integrated solution that combines computer vision techniques, registration, and robotic control strategies to achieve Position-Based Visual Servoing (PBVS).

 ![setup](https://github.com/JuoTungChen/Autonomous_cube_retrieval/raw/master/images/setup.jpg)